marshal20/MathExParser/README.md

 # MathExParser
-Parse and evaluating math expressions.
+Parse and evaluate math expressions, with function and constants support.

 ## TODO:
 - [ ] Move the code to a separate library.